 You’d start by looking at the TAM and your market share.

-For instance, in 2022, US companies spent nearly $481 billion on marketing services.
+For example, in 2022, US companies spent nearly $481 billion on marketing services.
 If you estimate that your agency captures about 0.5% of that market, then your estimate would be:

 $481 billion (TAM) x 0.5 (your market share) = $25 million (your agency’s projected revenue).